SenteonLLC/senteonllc.github.io/docs/index.md

 # Senteon Overview
-Welcome to the documentation for Senteon's Security Configuration Management solution. basic terminology and operating system support details are listed below.
+Welcome to the documentation for Senteon's Security Configuration Management solution.
+Basic terminology and operating system support details are listed below.

 Senteon recommends following the list of readings below for key concepts and install instructions if it is your first time using the solution.